OmiShrestha/calculua/README.md

 ## Calculua

 Calculua is a simple terminal-based calculator program written in Lua.
-It provides basic arithmetic operations and additional features like factorial calculation.
+It provides basic arithmetic operations along with some additional features.

 ## Features